Understanding your 2022/23 HIF tax statement.

 Other people may also be listed on your statement if you held a couple or family policy this year.
 This can include people who are no longer HIF members, or who have passed away during this financial year.

 What do all the different codes mean?

-If you paid premiums for your policy before, on, or after 1 April 2021, you may see more than one line of information on your tax statement.
-Please see below for an example of what the different rows of information represent (based on a 2021-22 tax statement template).
+If you paid premiums for your policy before, on, or after 1 April or if the oldest person on the policy turned 65 or 70 during the financial year, you may see more than one line of information on your tax statement.
+Please see below an example of what the different rows of information represent (based on a 2022-23 tax statement template).

 |B||Your health insurer (HIF).|

 |J||The total cost of your premiums eligible for Australian Government rebate not including any Lifetime Health Cover Loading.
 This amount is split between the number of adults on the policy. |

 |K||The Australian Government Rebate on Private Health Insurance amount contributed to your premiums by the Government.
 This amount is split between the number of adults on the policy. |

 |L||The Australian Government Rebate on Private Health Insurance you're entitled to, based on your age (not accounting for means-testing).
 Benefit codes 30, 35 & 40 apply for any premiums paid between 01/07/22 - 31/03/23 before the rebate was indexed on April 1.
 Benefit codes 31, 36 & 41 apply for any premiums paid between 01/04/23 - 30/06/23.|

 |M2||The Medicare Levy Surcharge is an additional tax for Australians who didn’t hold a domestic private hospital insurance policy for at least 365 days in 2022/23 and earned above $90,000 as a single or $180,000 for couples and families. |